 Yerba Mate has recently grown in popularity in the western world.
 It was traditionally consumed in South America.
 Today it's considered a healthy alternative to Coffee.
 Consumers of Yerba Mate often report that it offers much more energy without the jitters or stomach related complaints.
 This popular tea was originally consumed from what's known as a gourd.
 A gourd really cool bowl that resembles a coconut with the top cut off.
-They are also cool for any herbal drink, especially Kava Kava and Yerba Mate.
+They are also cool for any herbal drink.
+You can learn all about Yerba Mate here.

 It also seems to induce a very nice and warm sense of well being as long as you don't take too much.
 The bark is used, so like any other root or bark the best preparation method is a decoction.
 Decoctions are made by boiling roots or barks for an extended period of time.
 It's generally recommenced to use the lowest heat possible when doing so.

 WARNING: Some people report extremely negative effects from Yohime.
 It doesn't bother me unless I take too much.
 I don't mess with it anymore.
 It should be taken very seriously and never combined with anything, especially pharmaceuticals.
 If you do decide to take it, talk to a Dr. first(one that prefers natural methods for improving health instead of pills), and only use extremely small amounts.
 See bluelight.